Fighting for you

 - State of mental health

-Get the right legal advice and you can start protecting yourself against discrimination.
+Get the right legal advice and you can start protecting yourself against racial discrimination.

 Discriminated against because of race or color?
 What can you do?